Nashtronaut/discord-code-formatter/README.md

 This was a basic project to help me learn Python and learn a little bit about API's and hosting workers on heroku.

-What it does is listens for messages across a discord guild and iterates through the messages, trying to predict if that message contains code and is not properly wrapped in discords markdown for code.
+What it does is listens for messages with code inside, that are not formatted properly.

-If it detects code that is not formatted, it sends back their own message in a code block and points them to `!!help` for more information.
+For example, if someone copy and pastes code into a guild for help with using code blocks or syntax highlighting.

+If the bot detects code in the message, it will return the message back in the same channel properly highlighted and formatted based on guesslang's best guess. guesslang is not a perfect library in terms of guessing languages, but it works for this purpose.
+Besides, we don't want the bot triggering for smaller messages anyway.

 The `!!help` call tells users how they can format code and syntax highlight it themselves.
 It also lists the available markdown highlighting on discord.